Selling a Kansas Home: What Are My Disclosure Obligations?

 • any material defects in the title to the property, and

-• any material limitation on your ability to follow through with the terms of the purchase agreement.
+• any material limitation on the seller's ability to follow through with the terms of the purchase agreement.

 Talk to your real estate agent about the custom in your area and strategies appropriate to your home sale.